 – The Greek

-Through-out history, much has been said about the nature and purpose of propaganda, from carved reliefs of Assyrian kings that exaggerated their victories, to the infamous “Torches Of Freedom” cigarette campaigns in 1929; the debate even continues in our time with the current polemic against “fake news”.
-Such falsification of information has been a millennia-old means of divesting the public of an accurate view of things.
-However, what is remarked upon less is the censorship required to enact that propaganda in the first place.
-Without some form of censorship, propaganda would be impossible; in order to carry out a successful disinformation campaign, there must first be some barrier between the public and whatever event you wish to obscure.
+Historically, much has been said about the nature of propaganda, from carved reliefs of Assyrian kings that exaggerated their victories to the infamous “Torches Of Freedom” cigarette campaigns in 1929 – the debate even continues today with the current polemics against “fake news”.
+Such falsification of information has been an age-old means of divesting people of accurate understanding, but what is remarked upon less is the subterfuge required to enact such propaganda in the first place.
+Without some form of subterfuge, propaganda would be impossible; in order to carry out a successful disinformation campaign, there must first be some barrier between the public and whatever event you wish to obscure.
 Hence the importance of a censorship that first disarms and blinds the masses to set up the propaganda that follows.
-To solely speak about the latter whilst ignoring the former would be imprudent – it’s the very atmosphere in which people move and breathe that deprives them of the perception needed to recognize their predicament.
+To solely speak about the latter whilst ignoring the former would be imprudent – it’s the very atmosphere in which people move that deprives them of the perception needed to recognize their predicament.
 It’s the conditions created by an unyielding censorship that nullify much public debate about right or wrong, or any other considerations that could have swayed the course of things.
-With the people’s awareness having been blunted by this censorship, questions of morality, justice and professional ethics can seem trivial, as hinted by the widespread case of political inefficacy, religious tensions, ideological failures of both the Left and Right, and the general state of unease that pervades society.
+With the people’s awareness having been blunted by this censorship, questions of morality, justice and professional ethics can seem trivial, as hinted by widespread political inefficacy, religious tensions, ideological failures of both the Left and Right, and the general state of unease that pervades society.

 What happens when falsehoods become so entrenched that speaking the truth sounds like a foreign language?
-Or when facts resonate so dissonantly that the ruling powers are forced to utilize lies to communicate with the masses?
-Such a situation has been staring the world in the face for many decades, and yet it could never have reached such a point without the support of society’s most venerated institutions, which if measured even by their own standards of success have shown themselves to be inept at best and malevolent at worst.
-People are being told by their governments, media and parents that the world is now an insecure, unsafe place, so when you tell them that even the institutions they trust wholeheartedly are actually worthless, or worse, malicious, they tend to shut their eyes and ears to such information.
-We’ve been taught that social institutions like courts, police, hospitals and schools are the High Churches of “reliable” authority, and if their priesthood of lawyers, doctors, officers and professors were to release statements supported by “society”, then it should be accepted as trustworthy.
-The educated classes have proven themselves worthy of such faith, having cleared the requisite hurdles to put their ideas into mainstream circulation, even if the soundness of those ideas can be challenged and debunked easily.
+Or when facts resonate so dissonantly that the ruling powers must lie when communicating with the masses?
+Such a situation has been staring the world in the face for many decades, yet could never have reached such a point without the complicity of society’s most venerated institutions, which if measured even by their own standards have shown themselves to be inept at best and malevolent at worst.
+People are being told by their governments, media and parents that the world is now an insecure, unsafe place, so telling them that even their most trusted institutions are actually worthless, or worse, malicious, aggravates their fears, leading many to denial.
+We’ve been taught that social institutions like courts, police, hospitals and schools are the High Churches of “reliable” authority, with their priesthood of lawyers, doctors, officers and professors constituting the elite classes of society.
+They’ve proven themselves worthy of our faith, having cleared the requisite academic and professional hurdles to put their ideas into mainstream circulation, even if the soundness of those ideas can be challenged and debunked easily.
 But unfortunately, it is not so much an earned right to steer public opinion as it is the right to brainwash us all.

-As the political, cultural and moral absurdities of the West have become more standardized, there is something about the mere notion of “normal” that is not only contestable, but laughable also.
-Within this concept can be detected an aberration, an irritant, which instills the suspicion that not only are “they” lying to you, but “they” have always been lying to you.
-Yet because the contrast between what people accept as “normal” and what is actually transpiring in the world is so divergent, one can hardly address the issue publicly without being derided as psychologically unhealthy by the compliant classes.
+As the political, cultural and moral absurdities of the West have become more evident, there is something about the notion of “normal” that is not only contestable, but laughable also.
+Within this concept can be detected an aberration, instilling the suspicion that not only are “they” lying to you, but “they” have always been lying to you.
+Yet because the contrast between what people accept as “normal” and what is actually transpiring in the world is so divergent, one can hardly address the issue without being derided as psychologically unhealthy by the compliant masses.
 For them, the current society is the only one imaginable; there simply is no alternative to “our” world, or at any rate, no real one.
-For the masses, the gulf between their censored reality and the one yet-to-be discovered is so wide that the only thing left for them is continued conformity – or perhaps a new religion.
+The gulf between their censored reality and the one yet-to-be discovered is so wide that the only thing left for them is continued conformity – or perhaps a new religion.

-To truly address the dichotomy created by the two realities is no easy task, in large part because the problem must be grasped down into its roots.
-To merely grasp it near the surface, as many a dissenting media pundit or anti-capitalist chooses to do, is to accomplish very little; the problem simply remains what it always was.
-To actually uproot it involves thinking about reality in a new way, which is hard to do in a world where man, wherever he goes, encounters only himself.
-The modern age, with its unfettered mass media and vapid popular culture, has led to a situation where people are all thinking the same range of thoughts, living by the standards of others and never really being themselves in the way they imagine.
+To truly address the dichotomy created by the two realities is no easy task, in large part because the problem must be grasped at its roots.
+To merely grasp it near the surface, as many a dissenting pundit or activist chooses to do, is to accomplish very little.
+To actually uproot it requires thinking about reality in a new way, which is hard to do in a world where man, wherever he goes, encounters only copies of himself.
+The modern age, with its unfettered mass media and vapid popular culture, has created a populace that are all thinking the same range of thoughts, living by the standards of others and never really being themselves in the way they imagine.
 Yet the problems of our time go hand-in-hand with our way of thought and expression.
 So if people were to dress themselves in a new form of thinking and communicating, the old problems would be discarded like old clothes.
-Such a mindset begins with acknowledging that the world is not constituted as one thought.
+Such a mindset begins with acknowledging that the world is not as you thought.
 It isn’t that people need to learn more about science, geography or politics – a child could be taught such things.
-The essential discovery of maturity is in acquiring an accurate intuition about the nature of things, which then allows you to exercise proper judgement and carry out the required actions.
+The essential discovery of maturity is in acquiring an accurate intuition about the nature of things, which then allows you to exercise proper judgement and act accordingly.